Roznn/facial-blendshapes/README.md

 In Motion, Interaction and Games (MIG '20).
 Association for Computing Machinery, New York, NY, USA, Article 2, 1–6.
 [DOI:10.1145/3424636.3426904](https://doi.org/10.1145/3424636.3426904)

-> Model for predicting perception of facial action unit activation using virtual humans Rachel McDonnell, Katja Zibrek, Emma Carrigan and Rozenn Dahyot, To appear Computer &  Graphics
+> Model for predicting perception of facial action unit activation using virtual humans Rachel McDonnell, Katja Zibrek, Emma Carrigan and Rozenn Dahyot, accepted Computer &  Graphics 2021

 Please cite these papers when using this code and data.